-Many modern bakers add ingredients to their dough to enhance texture and keeping quality.
+Many modern bakers add ingredients to their dough to enhance texture and freshness.
 These fall under the category of dough improvers.
 Some of these additives are recognisable kitchen ingredients such as vegetable oil or butter.
 These conform to the “clean label” approach many bakeries have followed in recent years.

-Some dough improvers are enzymes which are already contained in the ingredients used so don’t have to be listed on the label in some countries.
+Some dough improvers are enzymes which are already contained in the ingredients used, so they don’t have to be listed on the label in some countries.
 Think of them as an eq balance on a music system that lets you tweak the pitches that you want to bring out.

-Some are well-known dough improvers or conditioners in the industry that have those ugly scientific names such as “diacetyl tartaric acid ester of mono- and diglycerides” or “dextrins”.
-You might have seen these on labels and wondered “what the F*@ am I eating here?”.
+Some well-known dough improvers or conditioners in the industry have ugly scientific names such as “diacetyl tartaric acid ester of mono- and diglycerides” or “dextrins”.
+You might have seen these on labels and wondered, “What the F*@ am I eating?”.

-Well, in France they have strict rules which regulate what can, and what can’t be used in bread.
+France has strict rules to regulate what can and can’t be used to make bread.
 And while these regulations have originated since “Le Décret Pain” was signed in 1993, it’s perhaps not as strict as you think.

 Dough improvers are ingredients added to the dough to change the structure, flavour, texture or keeping quality of the bread.
 The difference between dough conditioners, emulsifiers and dough improvers is a little murky.
-Each one has a slightly different role.
-Maybe to target a certain area of weakness, such as gluten bonding or to enhance the overall texture of the bread to make it softer.
+Each one has a slightly different role, usually to target a particular area of weakness, such as gluten bonding or to enhance the overall texture of the bread to make it softer.